jrp244/byu-cs324/lab-socket-hunt/README.md

    ```c
    	hints.ai_family = AF_INET6;
    ```
- - If the participant is designated to use a different address family, then the current socket must be closed, and a new one must be created using the new address family.
+ - If the client is designated to use a different address family, then the current socket must be closed, and a new one must be created using the new address family.
  - The initial communication from the client *must* be over IPv4.